 The attending staff is Barry Simmons, Philip Blazar, Brandon Earp, George Dyer, Arnold Alqueza, Dafang Zhang, Christian Sampson, Lydia Helliwell, Simon Talbot and Matthew Carty at Brigham and Women’s Hospital and Peter Waters, Donald Bae, Andrea Bauer and Carley Vuillermin at Children’s Hospital.
 At MGH fellows work with Jesse Jupiter, Sang-Gil Lee, Chaitanya Mudgal, Neal Chen and Kyle Eberlin.

 The Hand Surgery Fellow is, with the assistance of the residents rotating on that service, responsible for running his/her own service.
 He/she is given junior staff privileges at Brigham and Women's Hospital and Brigham and Women's Faulkner Hospitals and can be given independent responsibility, with the advice of the faculty, depending on experience.

 The Hand Surgery Service covers the emergency room at the Brigham and Women’s and Children’s Hospitals simultaneously, alternating on a weekly basis with the Plastic Surgery Service.
-One of three fellows is at Children's Hospital and two of the fellows are at the adult institutions during any given day.
+One of the fellows is at Children's Hospital and three of the fellows are at the adult institutions during any given day.